 Who should be involved in the conversation?

-Before you proceed with the hiring process, you’ll need approval from your board and development committee.
-It’s important to gain support on the front-end of the process instead of retroactively seeking permission after you’ve already found a consultant.
+Before you proceed with nonprofit consulting, you’ll need approval from your board and development committee.
+It’s important to gain support on the front-end of the process instead of retroactively seeking permission after you’ve already found a nonprofit consultant.

 After all, your board will be funding your project.
 You need these key organizational leaders to support your project if you want to see it through to completion.

 Plus, generating internal commitment demonstrates that your nonprofit is ready to take on your project in the first place.

 A consultant can help your organization build stronger donor relationships and ultimately raise more money.

 - Fundraising assessments